ule270/Zip-MarsLander/README.md

 |95|+5|
 |50|+50|

-So if you need to land at 2 m/s, you need a way to slow down alot, and do it very close to the martian surface.
+So if you need to land at 2 m/s, you need a way to slow down a lot, and do it very close to the martian surface.

 Maybe the way to do this is to descend from your initial altitude until you're at about 1000m and moving at 100m/s, then descend to 200m at 100 m/s, and then descend to 50m at 25m/s.